william2242201685/MetMind-Chatbot/README.md

 ## Project References

-### The projects UI design and flask implementation has been inspired from the works of:
+#### The projects UI design and flask implementation has been inspired from the works of
 1: (Use-reference-for: https://github.com/huzaifsayed/coronabot-chatterbot)

-### The projects implementation of the neural network dialog contextualisation has been inspired from the works of:
+#### The projects implementation of the neural network dialog contextualisation has been inspired from the works of
 1: (Use-reference-for: https://github.com/ugik/notebooks/blob/master/Tensorflow%20chat-bot%20model.ipynb)

 2: (Use-reference-for: https://github.com/FreeBirdsCrew/AI_ChatBot_Python/blob/master/Contextual%20Chatbot%20-%20NLP%20and%20Tensorflow.ipynb)